 • Transition 5: Birth of modern Homo Sapiens (H. Sapiens).
 By the end of the Ice Age, all Homo species had become extinct, except for H. Sapiens.
 What set H. Sapiens apart were our heads–our prefrontal cortex gave us new abilities to think and organize ourselves, while our vocal tract and tongue brought a leap in modern human speech.
 This brought a cultural transformation about 50,000 years ago, with an explosion of new tools, weapons and art-forms.

 By understanding our biological evolution over millions of years, we can understand why our bodies are designed the way they are… Why the human brain is 5x as large as other mammals (while our guts are half the size), why our bodies require more fat, why we move slower but can run long distances, and can handle tools and weapons unlike any other animals.
-In our full book summary, we elaborate on the key details of the transitions and how our bodies were adapted to help us survive in those environments.
+In our complete version of The Story of the Human Body summary (get full 14-page summary here), we elaborate on the key details of the transitions and how our bodies were adapted to help us survive in those environments.

 • The Agricultural Revolution: Farming may seem like an old-fashioned way to live, but it’s actually a very recent phenomenon by human evolutionary standards.
 Farming brought more predictable food supply, but also other challenges, like a more limited range of foods & nutrients, higher risk of famine and food shortages, cavities from starchier foods, and contagion and infections.
 Every major infectious disease happened after the Agricultural Revolution, and humans actually shrank in size during the revolution.